zq-lang/zq-design/README.md

 # zq-design

-This is the repository for the (currently hypothetical) programming language zq.
+This is the repository for design decisions regarding the (currently hypothetical) programming language zq.

-Test